czhangy/UCLA-CS-Electives/CS/CS-174A/notes.md

           \cos\alpha=L\cdot D
           $$

-          - `L` is the light vector to the point you are trying to illuminate and `D` is the direction of the spot light
+          - `L` is the light vector to the point you are trying to illuminate and `D` is the direction of the spotlight

     - Center of the spot should be maximally lit, while there should be a soft falloff towards the periphery of the spot